-Make A Difference in the behavior of your patients and their families As An Applied Behavior Analyst.
+Make A Difference As An Applied Behavior Analyst.

-The program is specifically designed for individuals with a master’s degree and a background in education, psychology or human services who are interested in becoming Board Certified Behavior Analysts.
-However, anyone with an interest in learning about interventions to produce lasting change in behavior will find this program to be extremely useful.
+The online program is specifically designed for individuals with a master’s degree or individuals who are currently enrolled in a master’s degree program.
+A background in education, psychology, social work, or human services may be helpful; however, anyone with an interest in learning about interventions to produce lasting changes in behavior will find this program to be extremely useful.

-The curriculum is intended to meet the BACB’s 5th Edition course work requirements, which go into effect in January 2022, and to prepare students to sit for the 5th Edition BCBA certification examination.
-Courses are taught using a combination of hybrid and online formats to accommodate students unable to travel to campus.
+The curriculum is intended to meet the BACB’s 5th Edition coursework requirements, which go into effect in January 2022, and to prepare students to sit for the 5th Edition BCBA certification examination.

 Career and Salary Possibilities

 A career in Applied Behavior Analysis provides opportunities in a variety of fields, including working with:

 - Employees in large corporations or governmental organizations

 - People with autism spectrum disorders (ASD)